bootstrapworld/curriculum/lessons/data-cycle/langs/en-us/slides.md

 Debrief your answers!

-How does asking "which rows? which columns?" help us figure out what code to write?
+How does asking "Which rows?
+Which columns?" help us figure out what code to write?

 ---
 {layout="LaunchR"}